MBA - Academics - Concentrations

 Corporate Finance/Investment Banking

-The marketing concentration prepares students for careers in marketing by helping them understand how to manage customer relationships (e.g. in consumer packaged goods, consumer durables, consumer services, consulting firms, nonprofits, industrial goods and technology products).
+The marketing concentration prepares students for careers in marketing by helping them understand how to manage customer relationships (e.g. in consumer packaged goods, consumer durables, consumer services, consulting firms, Not for Profits (NFPs), industrial goods and technology products).
 Through this series of courses, students will gain insight into how customer-based marketing decisions can create loyal, engaged customers.

 Faculty contact: Raj Venkatesan